 There are a few options for reinforcing a joint:

-Pegs – these are similar to dowels but are considered a design feature of the project as they are fully visible and stand proud of the surface of the wood.
-Often used in Shaker furniture.
+These are similar to dowels but are considered a design feature of the project as they are fully visible and stand proud of the surface of the wood.
+Pegs are often used in Shaker furniture.